mongodb/mongo/src/mongo/db/storage/README.md

 ### Record Stores
 A database contains one or more collections, each with a number of indexes, and a catalog listing them.
-All MongoDB collections are implemented with record stores: one for the documents themselves, and one for each index.
+All MerizoDB collections are implemented with record stores: one for the documents themselves, and one for each index.
 By using the KVEngine class, you only have to deal with the abstraction, as the KVStorageEngine implements the StorageEngine interface, using record stores for catalogs and indexes.